Giant Steps Single Vineyard, `Primavera Vineyard` Yarra Valley Pinot Noir

 Tasting Notes & Technical Details

-A bright crimson colour, aromas of ripe strawberry, dark cherry, plum and rose petal are seamlessly integrated with subtle notes of cedar wood and dark spice.
-Nuances of reduction gently poke through which complement the succulent and mouth filling texture on the palate.
+A bright crimson colour, aromas of ripe strawberry, dark cherry, plum and rose petal seamlessly integrate with subtle notes of cedar wood and dark spice.
+Nuances of reduction gently poke through which complements the succulent and mouth filling texture on the palate.
 The satin tannins of this wine make for a delightful finish.

 Alcohol (ABV)